Ir0n2/GopherSMTP/README.md

 # GopherSMTP

 GopherSMTP is an ethical phishing simulation tool written in Go that lets you craft and send emails and SMS messages via SMTP.
-It's designed for red teamers, security awareness trainers, and IT admins who want to test how users respond to common social engineering techniques.
+It's designed for hackers, and IT admins/employers who want to test how users respond to common social engineering techniques.

-🚨 Ethical Disclaimer
+## 🚨 Ethical Disclaimer

     GopherSMTP is intended for educational and authorized security testing only.
-Do not use this tool on networks, people, or systems you do not own or have explicit permission to test.
+Do not use this tool on random people or even close friends.
+When used properly it can cause the recipient anxiety.

 ## ✉️ Features